Sam Vimes: Background

-Sam Vimes was born in Cockbill Street as the son of Thomas Vimes, (son of Gwilliam Vimes) in the Rimwards part of the Shades, the poorest area of Ankh-Morpork.
-It is depicted as being so poor that there was little crime, though Sam was part of a street gang (The Cockbill Street Roaring Lads) with Lupine Wonse (who later became secretary to Lord Vetinari).
+Sam Vimes was born in Cockbill Street as the son of Thomas Vimes, (son of Gwilliam Vimes) in the poorest area of Ankh-Morpork, so poor that there was little crime, though Sam was part of a street gang (The Cockbill Street Roaring Lads) with Lupine Wonse, who later became secretary to Lord Vetinari.

 Vimes was educated at a dame school, where he was once blackboard monitor for a whole term, before he had to drop out and concentrate on learning about life out on the streets.
 It is mentioned in Jingo that Sam Vimes' father, Thomas Vimes, had been a watchman prior to his death.
 His mother would go on to tell young Sam that his father was 'run down by a cart when he was crossing the street'.
-He privately reckons later that his father was a drunk: "Vimes had never known his father.
+He privately thinks later that his father was a drunk: "Vimes had never known his father.
 His mum told him that the man had been run over by a cart, but Vimes suspected that if this were true at all, then it was probably a brewer's cart, which had 'run him over' a bit at a time for years".
-Whatever happened to him exactly, she raised the young Sam on her own.
-She died about twenty years after the events of Night Watch, or about ten years prior to the "present-day" events in that novel (before Vimes' first appearance in Guards!
-Guards!), and is buried in the city's Small Gods Cemetery.
+She raised young Sam on her own, died about twenty years after the events of Night Watch and is buried in the city's Small Gods Cemetery.
 In Night Watch Sam remembers that his mother made 'the very best' Distressed Pudding.

 The Vimes family is mentioned as historically being closely linked with the City Watch, with many members serving in it through its history.
-It has been suggested that Sam's father was a watchman in Jingo and he is a descendant of Suffer-Not-Injustice "Old Stoneface" Vimes, the Watch Commander who instigated the rebellion against, and subsequently beheaded, Lorenzo the Kind, the last king of the city, a sadistic torturer described as "very fond of children."
+It has been suggested that Sam is a descendant of Suffer-Not-Injustice "Old Stoneface" Vimes, the Watch Commander who instigated the rebellion against, and subsequently beheaded, Lorenzo the Kind, the last king of the city, a sadistic torturer described as "very fond of children."
 As a consequence, the Vimes family was stripped of its nobility.
-For three centuries afterwards, the memory of "Old Stoneface" has lived on in infamy and, as his descendant, Vimes has frequently endured suspicious mutterings from the aristocracy.
+For three centuries afterwards, the memory of "Old Stoneface" has lived on in infamy and Vimes has frequently endured suspicious mutterings from the aristocracy.
 Vimes is implied to heavily resemble his ancestor and they share a nickname: Old Stoneface.
 The Annotated Pratchett File notes that Suffer-Not-Injustice Vimes is closely modelled on Oliver Cromwell, and that the name of his supporters, the Ironheads, is a portmanteau of Ironsides and Roundheads, Cromwell's regiment and faction, respectively.